 Camping table and folding chairs

 You can’t miss the table and chairs.
-They are ideal for eating out, for a beer or to work with the computer…
+They are ideal for eating out, for a beer, or working with the computer.

-We have started to travel with awning with our second van and the truth that has become a must.
+We have started to travel with awning with our second van, and the truth is that has become a must.

-Carry chargers for mobile, tablet, laptop, Kindle, camera.
+Carry chargers for mobile, tablet, laptop, Kindle, and camera.

-We also carry an external battery each.
-Don’t forget the camera, the memory cards.
+We also carry a portable charger each.
+Don’t forget the camera and the memory cards.

-If you take a lot of photos, my recommendation is that you carry a portable hard drive, to download them.
+If you take many photos, my recommendation is that you carry a portable hard drive to download them.

 Clothing and footwear